russm/lfsr64/README.rst

   # cmp <(lfsr64 $$) /dev/foo

 The lazyweb suggests that ``oflag=dsync`` can help with "task blkid:NNNN blocked for more than 120 seconds" errors on slow USB sticks.
+If the sink is faster than this source, ``iflag=fullblock`` will stop partial blocks from being passed through to the sink.